kmsquire/julia/doc/stdlib/base.rst

    Insert an item at the given index.

+.. function:: delindex!(collection, index)

+   Remove the item at the given index, and return the modified collection.
+Subsequent items are shifted down to fill the resulting gap.

+.. function:: delindex!(collection, itr)

+   Remove the items at the indices given by itr, and return the modified collection.
+Subsequent items are shifted down to fill the resulting gap.

 .. function:: splice!(collection, index, [replacement]) -> item

    Remove the item at the given index, and return the removed item.
 Subsequent items